DirtBagXon/hypseus_singe_data/00-singe2/README.md

 These games **require** the use of the `-set_overlay full` or `-set_overlay half` arguments.

 The required argument is dependent upon in-game resolution settings.
+Gun Games use `full`.

 ## Starting games